scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         FT\_Outline\_Get\_Bitmap properly.
-    -   If the user has never called PrintSetup (or if the user has not called PrintSetup this session and has not loaded prefs), then fontforge will invode setpagedevice on a pagesize which will fit on either A4 or US-Letter.
+    -   If the user has never called PrintSetup (or if the user has not called PrintSetup this session and has not loaded prefs), then websharpstudios will invode setpagedevice on a pagesize which will fit on either A4 or US-Letter.
 The PS manual says a printer should refuse such a size unless it has paper within 5 points of it.
 So on printers which follow the spec (not mine) nothing will print